manuniia/ica0002/backup_restore.md

     # to import the SQL data from the agama.sql file into the agama database on the MySQL server
     `mysql agama < /home/backup/mysql/agama.sql`

-Check the result of restore:
+Check the result of MySQL data restore:
+  Open http://193.40.156.67/students/manuniia.html for Public HA url on vm-1

 Restore Influxdb data from the backup: